Problem Gambling Advocacy Day

-On Wednesday, April 11, 2018, the day will begin with an orientation for stakeholders on Capitol Hill layout and protocols for in-person advocacy.
-This will be followed by an open briefing on problem gambling for Congressional representatives and staff, highlighting the most pressing issues currently facing the field, specifically the Preventing and Treating Gambling Disorder in the Military Act (Download a copy of the 2017 Bill Here).
-This bill was introduced by Sen. Warren last year as S. 1439 and will be reintroduced this year.
-Our goal is to get a bipartisan companion bill in the House, and bipartisan co-sponsors in the Senate.
+On Wednesday, April 10, 2019, the day will begin with an orientation for stakeholders on Capitol Hill layout and protocols for in-person advocacy.
+This will be followed by an open briefing on problem gambling for Congressional representatives and staff, highlighting the most pressing issues currently facing the field.
 Following the briefing, advocates will spend the day visiting the offices of Congressional representatives in the House and Senate to share their stories about the problem gambling related issues going on in their community, as well as nationally.

 - Engagement: Every voice makes a difference at Advocacy Day; and it’s your chance to let your lawmakers know that you care about developing strong public policies relating to problem gambling and appropriating the necessary funding for education, research, treatment and prevention.
 Experienced advocates coordinate each lawmaker meeting, but it’s the faces and stories from their district that lawmakers remember.